Jiawen-Yan/jiawen-yan.github.io/_datasets/circuitousness.md

 date: 2023-01-28
 ---

+Guest, Nicholas M. and Yan, Jiawen, The Fast and the Circuitous: Semantic Progression as a Type of Disclosure Complexity, Working Paper.
+Available at [SSRN](https://ssrn.com/abstract=4098951).

 *CIRCUITOUS* reflects the order in which information is presented in a document.
 It is defined as the ratio between the total length of the path the document actually takes from chunk to chunk and the length of the shortest possible path.